lightdark

 About This Blog

-I'm Chad—a front-end developer, based in South Africa.
+I’m Chad—a front-end developer based in South Africa.
 I love building, I love software engineering, I love design, I love the web.
-I'm passionate about pretty much everything JavaScript, design & front-end related.

 Me